-All mortgage loans come with their own set of rules, guidelines and quirks.
+All mortgage loans come with their own set of rules and guidelines.
 Mortgage lenders approve loan applications using these universal guidelines and once a loan is approved the loan can be sold in what is called the "secondary" market and VA loans are no different.
-This secondary market is an important cog in the world of VA lending and helps free up cash for VA lenders to make even more VA loans.
-How does this work?

-VA lenders follow a similar philosophy.
-VA lenders can issue a VA loan then decide whether or not to keep it for the interest payments or sell it to another VA lender.
-Once a loan is sold, the original VA lender replenishes its coffers and proceeds to issue another VA loan.
+VA lenders can issue a loan then decide whether or not to keep it for the interest payments or sell it to another VA lender.
+Once a loan is sold, the original VA lender gets paid by the buying company and has money to issue more VA loans.

 Making a Commodity

 When lenders buy and sell VA loans in the secondary market, they know beforehand what they're buying.
 A mortgage loan under a specific loan amount that conforms to VA lending guidelines.
 A VA loan in this fashion is essentially a commodity; one VA loan is like the next VA loan in terms of credit, income and loan amount requirements.

 Because these loans are all underwritten to the same set of standards, lenders know in advance what they're buying without having to individually evaluate each VA loan to be sold.
 Lenders do audit their purchased loans but underwriting a VA loan with universal VA guidelines streamlines the buying and selling process.

 Your Loan is Sold